tehuti-io/tehuti/README.md

 One can define a MetricConfig and apply it at the sensor level, or for specific metrics.
 This configuration defines how sampling and quota works.

-For sampled stats, one can define the amount of sample windows to keep (and measure on); the default is 2 sample windows (the current and previous ones).
-One can also define two kinds of maximum bounds for sample windows: time-based and event-based; when the maximum time, or the maximum amount of events, is elapsed, a sampled stat will roll forward into a new window, and discard any expired window that goes beyond the maximum amount of windows to retain.

 Here is an example of custom configuration for a sensor and a metric:

     // Initialize config so that sample windows roll over after 10 seconds or 1000 events, whichever comes first